Predictive Model Degrees of Freedom in Linear Regression: Prediction Error Estimation For Least Squares Method

 Consider a general linear procedure based on $(\bX_\cS, \by)$ with hat matrix $\bH$.
 Let $\bX_\cS^{-i}$, $\by^{-i}$ and $\bmu^{-i}$ be the corresponding terms with the $i$th record deleted.
 Let $\bh^{-i}_i$ denote the hat vector of $\bx_{i,\cS}$ based on $\bX_\cS^{-i}$.
 Conceptually, when $n$ is large, we have

 Given a set of $\mu_i$'s, the right hand side of \eqref{eq: delta_approx_conceptual} can be evaluated based on the full data model alone for linear procedures.
-This is due to the following well-known LOOCV identity for linear procedures \citep{craven1978smoothing}. \begin{theorem}[LOOCV identity] For a linear procedure $\hat{\bmu} = \bH \by$, the following identity holds for the LOOCV residuals:
+This is due to the well-known LOOCV identity for linear procedures which states that $y_i - (\bh_i^{-i})^\T \by^{-i} = (y_i - \bh_i^\T \by) / (1 - h_{ii})$ \citep{craven1978smoothing}.
+Note that $\bh_i$ doesn't depend on either $\by$ nor $\bmu$.
+Thus, the theorem still holds if we replace $y_i$ and $\by$ with $\mu_i$ and $\bmu$, respectively.
+Then, we have